 |Newsflash - December 2013: Robert Watson has posted a blog article 2013 Capsicum year in review describing research and deployment progress for Capsicum in 2013.|

 |Newsflash - December 2013: The FreeBSD Foundation announces completion of their latest batch of Capsicum development projects, including merging of the Casper daemon upstream to FreeBSD 11.|

 |Newsflash - October 2013: Google has announced Capsicum for Linux, an adaptation of the Linux kernel to support Capsicum capability mode, capabilities, and process descriptors.|

 |Learn more about Capsicum by watching our USENIX Security Symposium talk on YouTube|

-Capsicum is a lightweight OS capability and sandbox framework developed at the University of Cambridge Computer Laboratory, supported by a grant from Google.
+Capsicum is a lightweight OS capability and sandbox framework developed at the University of Cambridge Computer Laboratory, supported by grants from Google, the the FreeBSD Foundation, and DARPA.
 Capsicum extends the POSIX API, providing several new OS primitives to support object-capability security on UNIX-like operating systems: